IOS: Inter-Operator Scheduler for CNN Acceleration: Ablation Study

 \subsection{Specialized Scheduling is Beneficial}

-Different workloads (e.g. network with different batch sizes) have different computation features, thus it is necessary to specialize the schedule for different workloads.
+Different workloads (e.g. network with different batch sizes) have different computation features; thus it is necessary to specialize the schedule for different workloads.
 We optimize Inception V3 with batch size 1, 32 and 128.
-Then we execute the network with these schedules on batch size 1, 32 and 128 separately, as shown in Table \ref{tab:experiments_specialization_batchsize} (1).
-In Table \ref{tab:experiments_specialization_batchsize} (1), the numbers in the same row represents the latency of the network executed with the same batch size but using schedules optimized for different batch sizes.
+Then we execute the network with these schedules on batch size 1, 32 and 128 separately.
+In Table \ref{tab:experiments_specialization_batchsize} (1), the numbers in a row represents the latency executed with the same batch size but using schedules optimized for different batch sizes.
 The specialized schedule for each batch size achieved the best result.

-To explore the specialization for different devices, we also optimize the network on both NVIDIA Tesla K80 and V100 with batch size one, as shown in Table \ref{tab:experiments_specialization_batchsize} (2).
-The specialized schedule for each device also achieved better results.
+To explore the specialization for devices, we also optimize the network on both NVIDIA Tesla K80 and V100 with batch size one.
+Table \ref{tab:experiments_specialization_batchsize} (2) shows that the specialized schedule for each device also achieved better results.

-IOS may discover different schedules for different batch sizes.
-For example, Figure \ref{fig:experiments_specialization_batchsize_demo} shows the schedule of the last block of Inception V3 optimized for batch size 1 and 32, respectively.
-There are two stages in the schedule (1), which is optimized for batch size 1 while there are four stages in the schedule (2), which is optimized for batch size 32.
-The schedule (1) is 28\% faster than the schedule (2) on batch size 1, while the schedule (2) is 8\% faster than (1) on batch size 32.